matrix-org/matrix-spec-proposals/specification/client_server_api.rst

   list did **not** necessarily take place just before the returned ``timeline``, so clients should not display them to the user in the timeline.

+.. admonition:: Rationale

+  An early design of this specification made the ``state`` list represent the room state at the end of the returned timeline, instead of the start.
+This was unsatisfactory because it led to duplication of events between the ``state`` list and the ``timeline``, but more importantly, it made it difficult for clients to show the timeline correctly.

+  In particular, consider a returned timeline [M0, S1, M2], where M0 and M2 are
+  both messages sent by the same user, and S1 is a state event where that user changes their displayname.
+If the ``state`` list represents the room state at the end of the timeline, the client must take a copy of the state dictionary, and *rewind* S1, in order to correctly calculate the display name for M0.

 ..
 TODO-spec
   Do we ever support streaming requests?
 Why not websockets?